tudorpintea999/octane/README.md

 5. Regularly check that prices and liquidity of SPL tokens allow your profitably pay for transaction fees in SOL.
 6. If your Octane node makes profit, regularly withdraw that profit to another keypair.
 7. When using Octane as a library in your backend, make sure to:
-    1. Never return fee payer's signature of an unconfirmed transaction to a user.
+    1. Never return the fee payer's signature of an unconfirmed transaction to a user.
 You must submit transaction to the network from the backend.
     2. Implement duplicated transaction checks, limits per user and general rate limits.

 ## Contributing